NEUBIAS/training-resources/_modules/skeletonization.md

   - ["ImageJ Jython", "skeletonization/activities/skeletonization_imagej-jython.py", "python"]

 exercise_preface: |
-  Perform skeletonization and skeleton analysis in one of the following exercises:
+  Perform skeletonization and skeleton analysis on this image: [xy_8bit_glialcells2.tif](https://github.com/NEUBIAS/training-resources/raw/master/image_data/xy_8bit_glialcells2.tif).

+  Try to answer the following questions:

+  1. Which cell has the largest number of branches?

+  2. Which cell has the longest "longest shortest path"?

+  3. Which cell has the highest average branch length?

 exercises:
   - ["ImageJ GUI", "skeletonization/exercises/skeletonization_imagejgui.md", "markdown"]